 The Northwest Plume TCE-contaminated groundwater is pumped from an equalization (EQ) tank through sand filters for solids removal and then to the top of the air stripping unit.
 Air is drawn upward through the unit as the contaminated groundwater flows downward through the system.
 The countercurrent flow of air and water causes TCE to be stripped from the water and transferred to the air stream.
-The air stream is then passed through granular activated carbon (GAC) to remove TCE before it is released into the atmosphere.
+The air stream is then passed through GAC to remove TCE before it is released into the atmosphere.
 The spent GAC is removed from the treatment system every six months and is sampled for characterization.
-The characterization data is then evaluated, and based on the evaluation, the spent GAC either is sent to a regeneration facility where it is reactivated and returned to the NWPGS for reuse or disposed of as waste.
+Characterization parameters are selected based on the contract with the regeneration facility and the facility's acceptance criteria requirements.
+After analytical results are received from the laboratory, they are compared to the acceptance criteria of the regeneration facility.
+If the acceptance criteria of the regeneration facility are met, then the spent GAC is sent to the regeneration facility are not met, then the spent GAC is sent to a treatment, storage, or disposal (TSD) facility.
+Additional characterization of the waste may be required to meet the facility's acceptance criteria.